Nekos4Lyfe/TokenMixer/README.md

 ![RM](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/81bd38cc-6f7b-40dd-9c85-ccbe59fed03e)

-This is achieved by perfroming torch.roll on the given input vectors.
+"Roll Mode" is achieved by perfroming the elementwise shift operation torch.roll() on the given input vectors, hence the name.
 Documentation for torch.roll() can be found here: https://pytorch.org/docs/stable/generated/torch.roll.html?highlight=shift

 Choosing the embedding at index 3 we get:

 ![RM2](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/63b0c875-afce-4972-ab2d-835b693ecbdc)

+The "Roll Mode" function is 100% determinisitic , meaning any user can recreate an embedding shown in "Roll Mode" on their own device if they have knowledge of the original prompt and the "Roll index" , i.e how many elementwise shifts of the input tensor are performed (a maximum of 748 on SD 1.5).

-Here is an image showing the UI in its current format (12th of August):
+Here is an image showing the UI of TokenMixer  in its current format (12th of August):

 ![TMUI2](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/71da0bb7-79d3-41b5-bda4-0d7cf22fe848)